ripley57/JLogger/README.md

 the built-in ability to capture multiple executions of the desired external program, with a specified delay between each call.

-If you want to change the external command being run, you should only need to create a copy of all these files somewhere, and then change only the "RunPSList.bat" script.
+If you want to change the external command being run, or run more instances, you should only need to place a new copy of all these files somewhere, e.g. "C:\jlogger_tasklist" and then change only the "RunPSList.bat" script.

 ## INSTALLATION / USAGE
 See the comments at the top of JLogger.java